SammyBGH/Arkyne/README.md

-# Arkyn – Company Website
+# Arkyne – Company Website

 Welcome!
-This is Arkyn’s polished, responsive website built with React + Vite.
+This is Arkyne’s polished, responsive website built with React + Vite.
 It’s fast, animated, and easy to edit.
 This guide helps you run it, tweak content, and deploy.

 ---